 Most driver safety classes allow drivers to get behind the wheel and drive through situations that might seem nerve-wracking, including skids in tight corners on slick surfaces.
 The instructors stay with the drivers as they repeatedly perform the maneuvers until they can do so without emotional responses, according to Edmunds.

 There are also a host of classroom courses that go through the basics of driving and help shore up skills.
-Learn how taking such a course may even qualify you for a defensive driving discount.
+Learn how taking such a course may even qualify you for a defensive driving discount which is one of many car insurance discounts Nationwide offers its members.